viorelyo/antiamigo/README.md

 ## TODO in Depth

+- [ ] Handle already Started Game - don't allow other players to connect
+- [ ] Fix right/left move when player is jumping
 - [ ] Do not destroy "dissapear" sprite each time (just on endgame)
 - [ ] Handle Death ?
 (Do not detroy player, just kill)
 - [ ] Add text on main screen + mock img + show joined players + setPlayerName
 - [x] Add loading bar in Preloader
-- [ ] Handle already Started Game - don't allow other players to connect
 - [ ] What the fuck is : `.setScale(2).refreshBody();` applied on bottom platform?
 - [ ] Add Scoring Board (lateral / top)
 - [x] Add animation on kill